-The main pitfall of such a system is that the whole process of algorithm calculations and data isare stored and processed on a personal laptop with random characteristics.
+The main pitfall of such a system is that algorithm calculations and data are stored and processed on a personal laptop with random characteristics.

 The second problem is that such an implementation requires a lot of space to store the program and trained algorithms.